FY 2015

 Mizonobashi 801 Shopping Street Promotion Association

-Symbiosis Project between Local Communities and Universities
+Symbiosis Project between the Community and the University

 ★ Activity Report